Highlights of the Camino del Norte by Catherine Murphy

 After passing into Asturias and walking through Colombres, it was the cry of seagulls that beckoned me to Llanes, with the mountain on one side and the coast on the other.

-If you have any questions about Catherine’s journey on the Camino del Norte, Northern Way, or would like to book your next walking or cycling holiday contact one of our travel specialists.
+We hope you enjoyed this artice about the highlights of the Camino del Norte.
+If you have any questions about Catherine’s journey on the Camino del Norte, the various Camino de Santiago routes, or if you would like to book your next walking or cycling holiday, please don’t hesitate to contact us.